 Visit the NHS website for information and advice about the coronavirus.

 Community buildings and leisure centres

-Leisure Centres – all leisure centres are now closed until further notice
+Leisure Centres – all leisure centres are closed until further notice.

 Most committee meetings have been postponed, following current Government guidance.
 You can view details in our current meeting calendar.